 Instructions:

-Do not forget to attend the kid during the meal and change the consistency according to the certain age.
-The recipes here are ideal as a basis that you can later adjust to your toddler’s specific tastes and dietary requirements.
-It’s a good idea and fun to add corn as part of your toddlers’ diet intake at this age.
-This sweet flavoured and highly versatile grain can easily be introduced to your little one’s meal and be the way to go, owing to the good nutrition profile the grain has.
+The recipes here are ideal as a basis for later adjusting to your toddler’s specific tastes and dietary requirements.
+It’s a good idea and fun to add corn as part of your toddlers’ diet at this age.
+This sweet-flavoured and highly versatile grain can easily be introduced to your little one’s meal and be the way to go, owing to the grain’s good nutrition profile.